TienDatJohnyDo/seng438-a4-group13/seng438-a4-group13.md

 To ensure that the mutation score precisely reflects the quality of testing, it is necessary to exclude equivalent mutants from the score.

 # A discussion of what could have been done to improve the mutation score of the test suites

+In our case, our group could have still made more test cases in order to get a better mutation score.
+I did
 ## Range Class :
 We killed the following mutations listed below :